LiminalCrab/sudogami/src/journal/starlamp.md

 ### Album
 Albumns will be a group of posts, with one image selected as a thumbnail.
 Clicking this image will send the user to the directory of the album in which all the posts in that album will be revealed.

+### Completed Tasks 2021/08/07 1757
+  - Configured Django and Vue3 to work together.

+#### Notes

+Vue3 and Django configured together.
+Primary frontend file example is named test.html in the gallery/template directory.

+Static development files are in the /static/ directory.

+Static deployment files are in the /var/ directory.